IFOAM: Structure

 The GA of IFOAM – Organics International serves as the highest authority of the organization, and it elects the world board of the organization for a three-year term.
 The world board is a group of 10 people working voluntarily to guide the organization.
 In September 2021, Karen Mapusua from Fiji was elected as the president of the organization’s world board.

 The 2021 world board was elected by the GA of IFOAM - Organics International in September 2021, the first-ever digital one.
 The Intercontinental Network of Organic Farmers Organizations (INOFO) is an autonomous self-organized structure within IFOAM - Organics International for organic farming organizations.
 The board appoints members to official committees, working groups, and task forces based on the recommendation of the membership of the organization.

-Member organizations also establish regional bodies and sector platforms.
-These regional bodies include IFOAM Organics Europe, IFOAM Organics Asia, IFOAM AgriBioMediterraneo, IFOAM Southern African Network, IFOAM America Latina, IFOAM North America and IFOAM Euro-Asia.
-The sector platforms formed include the IFOAM Organic Husbandry Alliance, IFOAM Apiculture Forum, IFOAM Aquaculture, Technology Innovation Platform of IFOAM and IFOAM Seeds Platform.
+Member organizations have established regional bodies including IFOAM Organics Asia, IFOAM Organics Europe, IFOAM AgriBioMediterraneo, IFOAM Southern African Network, IFOAM America Latina, IFOAM North America, IFOAM Euro-Asia, national groups including IFOAM France, IFOAM Iran and IFOAM Japan.
+Furthermore, IFOAM has established sectoral platforms that include the IFOAM Organic Husbandry Alliance, IFOAM Apiculture Forum, IFOAM Aquaculture, Technology Innovation Platform of IFOAM and IFOAM Seeds Platform.

-International standing

-IFOAM - Organics International actively participates in international agricultural and environmental negotiations with the United Nations and multilateral institutions to further the interests of the organic agricultural movement worldwide, and has observer status or is otherwise accredited by the following international institutions: